Trimontium Roman fort has a unique place in the history of Iron Age Scotland.

 Trimontium Roman fort near Newstead, just east of Melrose, the home of the FIVE STAR (Visit Scotland) Trimontium Museum.
-Trimontium is of international importance as the largest Roman fort and settlement north of Hadrian’s Wall and the site of one of the greatest concentrations of Roman military-related finds in the British Isles.
+Trimontium is of international importance as the largest Roman fort and settlement north of Hadrian’s Wall and the site of one of the largest concentrations of Roman military-related finds in the British Isles.
 The mystery of this great cache found in 117 pits and wells remains unexplained.